NotRequiem/screenshare-tool/README.md

 Please note that this tool exclusively retrieves information generated since the last boot time.

 # Currently In Development
-- Improvements for the Macro Memory Scanner: Ongoing enhancements to bolster macro memory scanning capabilities.

-- Minecraft External Java Cheats: Detections for external java cheats that cannot be detected with DComLaunch's process memory, javaw's process memory or Prefetch artifacts.

-- Adding more forensic artifacts to detect file execution.
+- Adding JumpLists as a forensic artifact to detect file execution.

 # Features
 > `1.` Detects onboard memory macros in both mouse and keyboard devices by using low level hardware hooks.